Samsung

 Bixby can recognize objects and help you buy them onlineSamsung

-Similar to services offered by Google for quite some time, Bixby Vision attempts to add context to objects and scenes shown to your smartphone camera.
-During demonstrations given to us by Samsung at Bixby's launch in 2017, we saw how it can identify food items and bottles of wine, then offer up places to buy them online.
+Like services offered by Google for quite some time, Bixby Vision attempts to add context to objects and scenes shown to your smartphone camera.
+During demonstrations given to us by Samsung at Bixby's launch in 2017, we saw how it can identify food items and bottles of wine and then suggest places to buy them online.

-During our demonstration, the system also recognized famous landmarks like The Shard skyscraper in London, and provided information on the building.
+During our demonstration, the system recognized famous landmarks like The Shard skyscraper in London and provided information on the building.
 Bixby can also spot text, letting you copy and paste a menu in a restaurant, for example, or the dates for a new show from its billboard.

 Bixby Home

-Despite the name, this isn't the part of Bixby used for controlling your smart home.
+Despite the name, this isn't the part of Bixby used to control your smart home.
 Instead, it is a news feed similar to those offered by the Flipboard app and BlinkFeed on HTC handsets.
 Bixby Home permanently sits to the left of your home screen, and is also accessible with a quick press of the Bixby button on the side of flagship Galaxy handsets.
-Bixby aims to tailor the news feed based on your interests, but there is nothing here which cannot be done by other apps.
+Bixby aims to tailor the news feed based on your interests, but there is nothing here that other apps cannot do.

 Which devices does Bixby work with?

-Bixby launched on the Samsung Galaxy S8 and S8+ smartphones, and is also included on the newer Galaxy Note 8.
-We fully expect Bixby to be a major part of the Galaxy S9, which will be announced by Samsung in Barcelona on February 25.
+Bixby launched on the Samsung Galaxy S8 and S8+ smartphones and is also included on the newer Galaxy Note 8.
+We fully expect Bixby to be a major part of the Galaxy S9, which Samsung will announce in Barcelona on February 25.

-Samsung has put a lot of time, effort and cash into the development of Bixby, so we can expect it to remain a part of its handsets and future devices for years to come.
+Samsung has invested a lot of time, effort, and cash into developing Bixby, so we can expect it to remain a part of its handsets and future devices for years to come.

 Which apps does Bixby work with?

-Where Siri mostly works as a standalone service on the iPhone, Samsung wants Bixby to add value to every application on your phone.
-This means embedding the assistant deeply into every app, which is clearly a challenge.
+Where Siri mainly works as a standalone service on the iPhone, Samsung wants Bixby to add value to every application on your phone.
+This means deeply embedding the assistant into every app, which is a challenge.
 As a result, Bixby only works at its best in Samsung's own applications.
 These include:

 Bixby also works in a limited capacity in popular third-party apps, such as: